mastodon/documentation/content/en/admin/optional/tor.md

 ## Serve Tor over HTTP {#http}

+This section assumes that you want to expose your instance on both Tor and the public Internet *simultaneously*.

-While it may be tempting to serve your Tor version of Mastodon over HTTPS it is not a good idea for most people.
-See [this](https://blog.torproject.org/facebook-hidden-services-and-https-certs) blog post from the Tor Project about why HTTPS certificates do not add value.
-Since you cannot get an SSL cert for an onion domain, you will also experience certificate errors when trying to use your Mastodon instance.
-A Tor developer has more recently spelled out the reasons why serving a Tor service over HTTPS is not beneficial for most use cases [here](https://matt.traudt.xyz/posts/2017-12-02-dont-https-your-onions/).
+While it may be tempting to serve your Tor version of Mastodon over HTTPS, it isn't always ideal.
+This option is mostly useful for large companies that can produce their own certificates with their own company information.
+There is no Certificate Authority (CA) that provides them [for free](https://community.torproject.org/onion-services/advanced/https/), and there is also [a blog post from the Tor Project](https://blog.torproject.org/facebook-hidden-services-and-https-certs) that explains why HTTPS certificates are not really beneficial for security.
+On the other hand, Mastodon uses a lot of redirects to the HTTPS version of your site, where the presence of a validated certificate may make it easier for your users to use your instance on Tor without having to manually remove the `https://` prefix in URLs.

-The solution is to serve your Mastodon instance over HTTP, but only for Tor.
-This can be added by prepending an additional configuration to your Nginx configuration.
+In this section, we will go over how to serve your Mastodon instance over HTTP, but for Tor **only**.
+This can be added by prepending an additional configuration to your existing Nginx configuration.

 ```nginx
 server {